estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 Inside `src/app`, there's a folder called `hero-plugin-host` that contains a file `hero-plugin-host.component.ts` with an Angular component inside, which is in charge of instantiating and rendering the Web Component on the screen.

-Outside the code base, inside `/assets`, there's a file called `hero-inverse-indicator.js` that contains a Web Component, that can be used in the app if a global variable inside `index.html` is properly set.
+Outside the code base, inside `src/assets`, there's a file called `hero-inverse-indicator.js` that contains a Web Component, that can be used in the app if a global variable inside `index.html` is properly set.

 ![](./images/tour-4.jpg)

 #### Plugin code

 Now, it's time to dive deeper into the code, and see how this plugin works.
-Lets start by looking at the code inside`/src/index.html`, where a global variable called `heroPlugins` is defined.
+Let's start by looking at the code inside`/src/index.html`, where a global variable called `heroPlugins` is defined.

 The name of the strings inside the array must match the selector name of the Web Components we wanna use in the app: as we only have one Web Component with a selector of `hero-universe-indicator`, a string with the same value is passed into the array.